-- (1) Every person who designs or constructs any dumping site, must ensure that it is designed and constructed in accordance with the instructions of- - (a) the Department of Water Affairs and Forestry; and - (b) the municipality. - (2) Any person who contravenes subsection (1) commits an offence.
+Every person who designs or constructs any dumping site, must ensure that it is designed and constructed in accordance with the instructions of-

+- (a) the Department of Water Affairs and Forestry; and - (b) the municipality.

 27. Design and construction of other structures and sites